 You can have a lot of traffic without reaching goals.
 That's where goal reporting comes in.

-Creation of custom goals in free tools like Google Analytics (and any other SEO tool that you may be using) is one of the first steps of any SEO strategy.
+Free tools like Google Analytics (and any other SEO tool that you may be using) can work to create custom goals.
+This is often one of the first steps of any SEO strategy.
 It is usually a part of the onboarding process with your SEO provider.
-But you should also setup your own Google Analytics and Google Search Console accounts (again, free) so you can slice and dice the information to your liking rather than just wait for your SEO provider to give it to you their way.
+But you should also set up your own Google Analytics and Google Search Console accounts (again, free) so you can slice and dice the information to your liking rather than just wait for your SEO provider to give it to you their way.

 One of the most popular reporting tools is Google Analytics.
 Google Analytics offers a number of customizable features to track your goal progress.
 Here are a few things to know about Google Analytics: